 |Size||Height: 134.5 cm|

 This superb old Club known as Uu is from the Marquesas Islands in French Polynesia in the central South Pacific Ocean.
-Carved from a single piece of hardwood and then intricately carved by a master artist over of the entire surface of the club with figurative motifs like tiki heads and tattoo designs.
-It was carved in the 19th Century
+Carved from a single piece of heavy hardwood and then intricately carved by a master artist over the entire surface of the club.

 As described by Carol Ivory, ” Marquesas ‘u’u: A Stylistic and Historical Review, Pacific Arts No. 9-10 July 1994 ”

 Warfare was an integral component of life in the Marquesas Islands in the late eighteenth and early nineteenth centuries, the result of territorial rivalries or the need to avenge insults and indignities.
 War was carried on either in pitched battles using clubs, spears, and slings, or in ambush situations.
 The pitched battles were usually pre-arranged and involved much ritual preparation and invocation to the etua, the gods, for success.
 The ambushes were usually forays into neighbouring valleys in search of heana, human victims for sacrifice.
 Leaders in warfare were high-ranking and influential persons in Marquesas society.